 In addition to general coronavirus Prevention guidance, employees are expected to practice the following workplace prevention practices:

 - Use best efforts to keep at least six feet separation from other individuals.
-If such distancing is not feasible, other measures such as face covering, hand hygiene, cough etiquette, cleanliness, and sanitation should be rigorously practiced.
+If such distancing is not feasible, other measures such as hand hygiene, cough etiquette, cleanliness, and sanitation should be rigorously practiced.

 - Minimize the use of other workers’ phones, devices, tools and equipment.